exercism/rust/reference/implementing-a-concept-exercise.md

 ## Step 1: adding track-specific files

-A shell script is provided for boilerplating a concept exercise, use with `sh boil-exercise.sh <SLUG>`.
+A shell script is provided for boilerplating a concept exercise, use with `sh boil_exercise.sh <SLUG>`.
 It will provide unfinished files for step 1 and 2 to review in your text editor of choice.
 You can also use `cargo init --lib <SLUG> --vcs none` to boilerplate the directory and create all the files manually if that doesn't work.

 Of special note are